thuml/Nonstationary_Transformers/README.md

 ### Model Promotion

 By applying our framework to four mainstream Attention-based models.
-Our method consistently improves the forecasting ability of different models.
-Overall, it achieves averaged 49.43% promotion on Transformer, 47.34% on Informer, 46.89% on Reformer and 10.57% on Autoformer, making each of them surpass previous state-of-the-art.
+Our method consistently improves the forecasting ability.
+Overall, it achieves averaged **49.43%** promotion on Transformer, **47.34%** on Informer, **46.89%** on Reformer and **10.57%** on Autoformer, making each of them surpass previous state-of-the-art.

 ![arch](./figures/promotion.png)